-However, for children diagnosed with a pervasive developmental disorder (PDD NOS), sensory processing disorder, or behavior disorder, including signs of ADHD, aggression may persist into adolescence.
+However, for individuals diagnosed with a pervasive developmental disorder (PDD NOS), sensory processing disorder, or behavioral disorder, including signs of ADHD, aggression may persist into adolescence.
 There is hope!
 With proper intervention techniques, you can eliminate and decrease these undesirable behaviors.

-Aggressive behaviors are very serious and should not be taken lightly.
+These types of behaviors are very serious and should not be taken lightly.
 Especially when dealing with young children, it is your best opportunity to effectively intervene and hopefully eliminate future incidents when the child is older and much stronger.
 Other things you can do include:

 This book is by an amazing psychiatrist that I personally had the opportunity to meet and see speak at a conference.
-There were even parents of children there that raved about how he saved their child.
+There were even parents of children there that raved about how he saved their son.
 I have to admit I was skeptical at first when I realized the speaker was a psychiatrist.

 His book is detailed providing even the types of medications he prefers and why.
 He has written it so that parents will be able to take it to their doctor and hopefully see if they are willing to at least try them.